hyperledger/aries-rfcs/concepts/0014-didcomm-message-anatomy/README.md

 ## Tutorial

-DID Comm messages are comprised of the following two main layers which are not dissimilar to how postal messages occur in the real world.
+DID Comm messages are comprised of the following two main layers, which are not dissimilar to how postal messages occur in the real world.

 ### Envelope Level

-As the name suggests the name borrows from the analogy of how physical messages are handled in the postal system, this level acts as the digital envelope for DID Comm messages.
+As the name suggests, `envelope` borrows from the analogy of how physical messages are handled in the postal system, this message format level acts as the digital envelope for DID Comm messages.

 There are two main variations of the envelope level format which are defined to cater for the different audiences and use cases DID Comm messages serve.